keidra/Project-1-Game/game/README.md

 A a tile on the page is clicked, .onclick is run, and excutes the shuffle function on each click.
 Also enabled on this click, is .sortable, which enables the drag & drop capablity for the tiles.

-- .onclick is enabled for the Reset, Hint, and Next Word buttons.
+A .onclick is enabled for the Reset, Hint, and Next Word buttons.

-- .append is used to output the correctly unscrambled letter, after the player gets it correct.
+A .append is used to output the correctly unscrambled letter, after the player gets it correct.
 It is then placed into a <li> item inside an <ul>.
 An alert generates upon the correct answer being reached using swal();.

-Score++ is used ot incremented the number of correct words, and is stored with .text(score).
+'Score++' is used to incremented the number of correct words, and is stored with .text(score).
 -----------------------------------------------------------------------------------------------------------------------------